GitMeLyK/BatchOS/README.md

 # BatchOS

-### UPDATE: Development is currently paused.
-Development priority has gone to my HQ9+ implementations.
+### UPDATE: Project BatchOS will no longer be released in batchfiles.
+All builds 1200 and older are now deprecated.
+### The project won't be renamed for now, but the project has now been transitioned to Python for easier development.

-Project BatchOS - pushing Batch to the limit.
-A mini operating system with functionality.
+## Project BatchOS - pushing the command line to the limit.
+A simulated operating system with functionality.

-  BatchOS is a project that aims to create a mini-OS that can run within Windows.
+  BatchOS is a project that aims to create a mini-OS that can run within Windows (Mac and Linux soon).
-  This project also aims for compatibility.
- - That means acceptably working even in XP¹.

-Right now, the project is in the Alpha development stage.
-The first beta release is anticipated in 3 months.
+  That means a simulated CLI OS (comparable to DOS) on your preferred command line.
+All versions with build numbers are to be considered DEPRECATED and will be removed at a later date.
+They are batchfiles incompatible with any other OS than Windows.
+Issues raised regarding BatchOS builds 1000, 1100 and 1200 will be ignored.

+The project has been reset and will transition its versioning from build numbers to version numbers (e.g. v1.0).

-Basic programs will also come with it (well, they're just other batch files) in order to enhance the BatchOS experience.
+There are plans to write some 'programs' for it (well they're just other Python scripts) in order to enhance the BatchOS experience.

 ## Features

-- DOS-style terminal
+- Command line
-- Text-based graphical environment coming soon!
+- Cross-platform (testing is done in Windows and Linux Mint)
 - Compact by design
-- Maintains compatibility by using features that work on older Windows systems
 - Internet access²